Beniko95J/eval_llm/README.md

 |               | 8    | **66.9**| **55.3**| **50.1**| 109.8| 104.6| **94.0**|

-### Showcases on In-Context Learning
+### Showcases of In-Context Learning

-Below are some qualitative examples below of the mutli-modal in-context learning capacity of our base model.
+Below are some qualitative examples of the multi-modal in-context learning capacity of our base model.

 <img src="icl_examples/art.png" alt="Art" width=500>